maximeraafat/BlenderNeRF/README.md

 * `Save Path` (empty by default) : path to the output directory in which the dataset will be stored
 * `Name` (by default set to *dataset*) : name of the dataset and ZIP file that will be created

-The `AABB` property is only available for *NVIDIA's [Instant NGP](https://github.com/NVlabs/instant-ngp)* version of NeRF, which currently is the only supported version.
+`AABB` is restricted to be an integer power of 2, and defines the side length of the bounding box volume in which NeRF will trace rays.
+The property was introduced in *NVIDIA's [Instant NGP](https://github.com/NVlabs/instant-ngp)* version of NeRF, which is currently the only supported version.
 Future releases of this add-on might support different versions.

 Please avoid using unsupported characters (such as spaces, #, or /) for `Name`, as those characters will all be replaced by an underscore.